Taxstra Logo

 Key Insight

 Contribution deadline: Newborn?
 FSA plan year may allow election within 30 days of birth (check with employer).
 Otherwise, wait for annual open enrollment (usually November).
-You must estimate annual childcare spend accurately; unused funds (over $640/year carryover limit post-2021) are forfeited.
+You must estimate annual childcare spend accurately; unused funds (over any plan-provided grace period) are forfeited.

 Taxstra CPA Tip